proemergotech/correlate-php-laravel/README.md

 - [proemergotech/correlate-php-core](https://github.com/proemergotech/correlate-php-core)
   - Common package for correlate id middlewares to provide consistent header naming accross projects.

-## Overview

-It's very difficult to track a request accross the system when we work microservices.
-We came out a solution for that.
-We generate a unique version 4 uuid for every request and every service passes this id via request header to other services.
-We call this **correlation ID**.

 ## Installation

 - Install via composer